 - Knowing what is going on in real time at an incident location is critical – Protecting lives can be made much easier

-- Arriving uninformed is risky and can impact decision making – Accurate information can be supplied to responding units which can saves lives
+- Arriving uninformed is risky and can impact decision making – Accurate information can be shared with responding units which can save lives

 - Capturing video communications as incidents unfold is a reality of the mobile age – Collecting potential evidence early in an event’s lifecycle is invaluable

 - Hoaxes or misuse of valuable resources is expensive – Categorizing situations quickly reduces costs

 - Easy and quick assessment of situations – Efficient dispatch decisions means effective use of resources PSAP ready application that is secure and scalable – Easy to adopt service with minimal training